 🔹 Strategy #3: Stop focusing on yourself.

-Step 2: Bring your focus on other people.
+Step 2: Look around you.
+Bring your focus on other people.

 Step 3: Once again, become a detective.
 Sit back and analyze the situation.